Communications professional and inclusive travel advocate

-Martin Heng is Accessible Travel Manager & Editorial Adviser for Lonely Planet.
-Born in the UK, Martin gained a BA and MA in English literature from Cambridge University before embarking on a career as an editor in 1985.
-He recently completed an MA in Communications at RMIT University in Melbourne.
-He left England in 1987 and lived, worked and travelled on four continents before migrating to Australia to start a family.
-He has worked for Lonely Planet since 1999 in numerous roles, including seven years as Editorial Manager, when he was responsible for the production of all Lonely Planet books.
-A road accident in 2010 left him a quadriplegic.
-He is currently Lonely Planet’s Accessible Travel Manager & Editorial Adviser, a role he has held since 2013.
+Born in Birmingham, UK, Martin has a BA and MA in English literature from Cambridge University and an MA in Communications from RMIT University, Melbourne.
+He left England in 1987 and lived, worked and travelled around the world before migrating to Australia in 1997.
+He worked for Lonely Planet from 1999 to 2020 in numerous roles, including seven years as Editorial Manager.

 A bicycle accident on his 20km commute to work in 2010 left him a quadriplegic.
 He was Lonely Planet’s Accessible Travel Manager & Editorial Adviser from 2013 to 2020, in which role he published a number of accessible travel titles, including the world’s largest collection of Accessible Travel Online Resources, which was cited as best practice by the UNWTO, and an accessible guide to Rio de Janeiro that was supplied to all athletes participating in the 2016 Paralympics.
 He also commissioned and co-wrote Accessible Melbourne, Accessible Brighton, Accessible Bristol, Accessible Edinburgh and Accessible Glasgow.